navdeep-G/agentspring/README.md

 ## Why Use AgentSpring?

 ### 🎯 **Efficient and Simple Codebase**
-AgentSpring helps you build agentic APIs with a concise and maintainable codebase, focusing on clarity and ease of use.
+AgentSpring is built to help you create agentic APIs with clear, maintainable code.
+The framework emphasizes simplicity, so you can focus on your application’s logic rather than boilerplate.

 ```python
 from agentspring.api import FastAPIAgent, standard_endpoints